theavicaster/fifa-young-talent-analysis/README.md

 # FIFA Young Talent Analysis

 **FIFA player ratings are influenced by a big number of factors.
-Insights into these factors and prediction of the overall raing can be seen as a regression task.
+Insights into these factors and prediction of the overall rating can be seen as a regression task.
 This analysis dives head first into this challenge through Jupyter Notebooks, drawing statistical inferences from data in an end-to-end manner, with pipelines for exploratory data analysis, data preparation and cleaning, and regression modeling.**

 ---